 Principles of Microeconomics, 3 Hours

-- Requirements at other universities may vary.
-Students planning to transfer to a university other than Auburn should contact the School of Forestry at that university and develop a personalized curriculum.
+- Students planning to transfer to a university other than Auburn should contact the School of Forestry at that university and develop a personalized curriculum.

 - Before starting the Fall Semester at Auburn University, all students accepted into the Forestry Program must complete the Summer Field Practicum at Solon Dixon Forestry Research Center outside of Andalusia, AL.